-The following table describes the parameters in the IPMI configuration screen.
-Settings in boldface are the default and suggested parameter settings.
+The table below describes the parameters in the IPMI Configuration screen.

-Parameter Description Option IPMI Specification Version Specifies the version of Intelligent Platform Management Interface (IPMI) IPMI BIOS Version Shows the version of IPMI BIOS
+Parameter Description Option IPMI Specification Version Specifies the version of Intelligent Platform Management Interface (IPMI)

-Parameter Description Option BMC Firmware Version Specifies the version of BaseBoard Management Controller (BMC) Firmware System Event Logging Enables or disables the event logging function of your system Enabled Disabled Clear Event Log Area Clears the event log whenever the event log area is full Disabled Enabled Existing Event Log Number Number of events currently located in the event log area Remaining Event Log Number Number of spaces that are still available for logging system events View Event Logs Opens the system event log file for viewing Event Control BIOS POST BIOS checks the bad processors and memory modules during POST.
+Parameter Description Option IPMI BIOS Version Shows the version of IPMI BIOS BMC Firmware Version Specifies the version of BaseBoard Management Controller (BMC) Firmware System Event Logging Enables or disables the event logging function of your system Enabled Disabled Clear Event Log Area Clears the event log whenever the event log area is full Disabled Enabled Existing Event Log Number Number of events currently located in the event log area Remaining Event Log Number Number of spaces that are still available for logging system events View Event Logs Opens the system event log file for viewing Event Control BIOS POST BIOS checks the bad processors and memory modules during POST.
 When this parameter is enabled, BIOS will stop POST operation whenever it finds a bad processor or memory.
 Otherwise, if disabled the system will continue running.
-Disabled Enabled Memory ECC ECC (error correcting code) tests the accuracy of data as it passes in and out of memory.
+Enabled Disabled Memory ECC ECC (error correcting code) tests the accuracy of data as it passes in and out of memory.
 This parameter enables or disables the monitoring of this function.
 Enabled Disabled PCI Devices PCI (Peripheral Component Interconnect) is a 32-bit bus that supports a 64-bit extension for new processors, such as Pentium processors.
 It can run at clock speeds of 33 or 66 MHz.
 This parameter monitors the activity of this bus when set to Enabled.
-Enabled Disabled AC Power Lost/Recovery BMC will log AC power lost and recovery event.
 Enabled Disabled